lightning/bolts/02-peer-protocol.md

 which the sending node cannot afford at the current `fee-rate` while maintaining its channel reserve.
-A receiving node SHOULD fail the channel if a sending node adds more than its `max-accepted-htlcs` HTLCs to its local commitment transaction, or adds more than its `max-htlc-value-in-flight-msat` worth of offered HTLCs to its local commitment transaction.
+A receiving node SHOULD fail the channel if a sending node adds more than its `max-accepted-htlcs` HTLCs to its local commitment transaction, or adds more than its `max-htlc-value-in-flight-msat` worth of offered HTLCs to its local commitment transaction, or sets `cltv-expiry` to greater or equal to 500000000.

 A receiving node MUST allow multiple HTLCs with the same payment hash.

-A receiving node MUST ignore a repeated `id` value after a reconnection if it has the sender did not previously acknowledge the commitment of that HTLC.
+A receiving node MUST ignore a repeated `id` value after a reconnection if the sender did not previously acknowledge the commitment of that HTLC.
 A receiving node MAY fail the channel if other `id` violations occur.